 3.1.3 Fit five of the large sized coals onto the front ceramic rail, ensuring that they are evenly spaced.
-Use the recess's in the front ceramic rail as a guide for placement.
-(See figure 16 below)
+Use the recess's in the front ceramic rail as a guide for placement. (see figure 16 below)

 3.1.4 Select four of the large coals and arrange behind the front row of coals, ensuring that flame paths as indicated below are not interupted.
-(See figure 17 below)
+Select two of the small coals and place at each end of the second row. (see figure 17 below)

-3.1.5 Select three of the large coals and arrange along the rear of the fuelbed, using the ribs in the rear of the fuelbed as a guide for placement.
+3.1.5 Select five of the large coals and arrange along the rear of the fuelbed, using the ribs in the rear of the fuelbed as a guide for placement.
 (See figure 18 below)

-3.1.6 Select two small coals and position to fill the gaps at each end of the third row of coals, as shown.
-(See figure 19 below).
+3.1.6 Select the four remaining large coals and position to fill the gaps at each end of the third row of coals, as shown below (figure 19).